 Think about it for a brief moment.
-What do consumers do when searching for someplace to eat or shop?
+What do consumers do when searching for a place to eat or shop?
 They look up reviews on Google and other reviewing sites.
 Most people are not willing to go the extra mile to find out where to eat or shop.

 They will go to whatever has the best rating on Google.
-Trust us, we do it all the time here at Blue Cardinal Group.
+Trust us, we do it all the time.
 Consumer reviews are becoming more and more influential about where we choose to spend our money.

 If you properly optimize your Google listing, you should pop up whenever somebody searches for a term that you want them to look up.
 With your listing, you can send more traffic to your website, resulting in greater opportunities for marketing.
 If you get your consumers right to your website from Google, what more could you ask for?
 From there, you can run re-marketing campaigns, get their email address, or get them to purchase a product.

-You can see why having a listing on Google Business is absolutely essential in today's world.
-Without it, you are simply going to lose to your competitors even if you are better than them.
+You can see why having a listing on Google Business is absolutely essential in today’s world.
+Without it, you are simply going to lose to your competitors.

 Be sure to check out this great post about how to fully optimize your Google listing, here.